 If you find yourself sharing a lot of links on your social networks, then try installing the Buffer extensions for Chrome and Firefox.
 The service also works via apps for Android and iOS.
 It even cooperates with IFTTT, giving you even more ways to manage your social media updates.

 Buffer offers free plans that let you add all your networks except Pinterest and schedule up to 10 posts at once.
 You can also pay for additional features.

-Flow is a new Microsoft product that's very much in the mold of IFTTT and does more or less the same tasks—like posting the same message to more than one social network.
-At the moment, it supports Facebook, Twitter, and Instagram.
-While flow isn't not quite as straightforward to use as IFTTT, it does give you a bit more control.
+Formerly known as Flow, Power Automate is a Microsoft product that’s very much in the mold of IFTTT and does more or less the same tasks, like posting the same message to more than one social network.
+At the moment, it supports Twitter, Instagram, and Pinterest, and other platforms like YouTube, Blogger, and Slack.
+While Power Automate isn’t quite as straightforward to use as IFTTT, it does give you a bit more control.

-Instagram is another master of cross-posting: You can connect your account to Facebook, Tumblr, and Twitter if you want to, so your photos will get posted to all of these networks at once.
+Instagram is another master of cross-posting—you can connect your account to Facebook, Tumblr, and Twitter, so your photos will appear on all of these networks at once.
 You can also turn these connections on or off on a post-by-post basis.
-Instagram doesn't do text-only posts, and it won't give you the same flexibility that Buffer, IFTTT, and Flow offer.
-But you can't beat it for convenience and ease of use.
+Instagram won’t give you the same flexibility that Buffer, IFTTT, and Power Automate offer—but you can’t beat any of them for convenience and ease of use.

-The best solution for you depends on which networks you use, how much control you want over what gets posted, and how intricate you want the setup to be.
-Between all of these options, most of you will be able to find something that suits.
-You could also take the old-fashioned approach and update each network separately...but who has time for that?
+The best solution for you depends on which networks you use, how much control you want over your posts, and how intricate you want the setup to be.
+Between all of these options, you’ll surely be able to find something that suits your needs.
+You could also take the old-fashioned approach and update each network separately… but who has time for that?